 This is the term used for playing the snare drum rim with the shoulder (or side) of the stick while pressing down with the palm of your hand on the snare drum head.
 The resulting sound is a hollow/wood-block type effect and is a useful musical tool for when the back-beat needs to be more subtle.

 Root Note Sticking.

 The 26 drum set rudiments are a series of sticking patterns that are widely used in drum education.
-They build control, while opening up a variety of musical options on the drumset.
-They are discussed in Drumset Instruction Lesson 20 of Drum Ambition (Module 1), and will be covered in greater depth in Module 2.
+They build control while opening up a variety of musical options on the drumset.
+They are discussed in Drumset Instruction Lesson 20 of Drum Ambition (Module 1) and are covered more generally in our Special Feature Videos.

 See Whole Notes.

 Individual acoustic drums are made up of shells.
 The shell refers to the drum before any finishing (painting / plastic wrap), or hardware has been fitted.
 For example, a drum constructed from maple is said to have a maple shell.
 Don't be confused by the term "shell pack" - these are completely finished drums, as discussed below.